 In turn, as a National Natural Landmark, a Wetland Gem and an Important Bird Area, the Bog was selected for one of three Great Lake BioBlitzes that NRF staged in 2010.
 Some 35 scientists and more than 85 citizen-participants joined the Bog Friends to inventory the site’s biodiversity.

-The most important of these is Bird City Wisconsin, which recognizes communities for their conservation and education actions while working with them to do more.
-The Foundation, through its Bird Protection Fund, first awarded funding to Bird City in 2012 and has since made it one of its nine priority projects and helped it to recognize 99 communities in Wisconsin and launch companion programs in several nearby states.
+The Bog Friends was just one of many organizations through which I have partnered with the Foundation.
+Perhaps the one closest to my heart was Bird City Wisconsin, which recognizes communities for their conservation and education actions while working with them to do more.
+The Foundation, through its Bird Protection Fund, first awarded funding to Bird City in 2012 and has since made it one of its nine priority projects and helped it to recognize 100 communities in Wisconsin and launch companion programs in several nearby states.

 The Wisconsin Breeding Bird Atlas II was launched in 2015 with support from the NRF, which added it to the Bird Protection Fund’s priority list.
 The Atlas is a 5-year citizen-science project that seeks to determine the distribution and abundance of Wisconsin’s breeding birds.
 With 1,100 participants it has recorded 239 bird species as at least possible Wisconsin breeders.

-Earlier this year, the Western Great Lakes Bird and Bat Observatory received a $1,000 Besadny grant to help support the 2016 Wisconsin Bird Conservation Initiative’s annual meeting.
-To be held Oct.
-27-29, 2016 in conjunction with Bird City Wisconsin, the theme is “Protecting Birds Through Action and Art.”
-The observatory also has established an endowment fund through NRF that will help it to advance the conservation of birds and bats through coordinated research, monitoring and education.
+The Foundation has also supported the Western Great Lakes Bird and Bat Observatory both through the C.D.
+Besadny Conservation Grant Program as well as with funds raised through the Great Wisconsin Birdathon.
+The Observatory also has established an endowment fund through NRF that will help it to advance the conservation of birds and bats through coordinated research, monitoring, and education.